Diversity and Inclusion at Debevoise

 We are dedicated to attracting, retaining and promoting lawyers and administrative staff from diverse backgrounds.
 To ensure our continuing focus on this commitment, we have an active Diversity Committee that identifies and addresses diversity-related challenges and initiatives in four general areas: mentoring, work opportunity and environment, education and communication.
-Debevoise also has a full-time Diversity Manager who coordinates initiatives with the Diversity Committee, the Management Committee and various other constituencies in the firm.
+In addition to the Diversity Committee, Debevoise has a full-time Diversity Manager who coordinates diversity initiatives with the Diversity Committee, the Management Committee and various other constituencies in the firm.
+The Diversity Manager acts as a resource for all lawyers and staff with respect to diversity and inclusion.
+The Diversity Committee comprises partners, counsel, associates and administrative professionals; meets quarterly; and develops and implements specific programs to further its objectives, which include:

 One of the greatest strengths of Debevoise & Plimpton LLP is its community.
 The “Fundamental Values of the Firm” articulate the importance of “cohesiveness and collegiality within the firm, founded in the character of those we select as partners, counsel, associates and staff and in fundamental principles of fairness and cooperation” with “an emphasis on the success of the firm as a whole.”